21.10.2019More adventures in email:

 “If you like my nice stories, but not the nasty ones, [Admiral Cartwright]’s stories are just what you’re looking for.
 The only reason I hadn’t added a link to his site sooner is that one does not lightly presume to link to a god.”

 Wow—first: holy fuck, thank you!
 Second: I’m just a lowly admiral, and even that’s fake.
 Third: I refer you to the very famous “CLAPTON IS GOD” poster. 🤪

 Meantime, I just noticed I hadn’t linked to your site; that has been rectified.

 12.02.2018‘Can’t thank you enough’, part one:

-Many readers have honored me and my work with their feedback—“the best I’ve ever read”, or “a masterpiece of erotic fiction”, or some such.
+Many readers have honoured me and my work with their feedback—“the best I’ve ever read”, or “a masterpiece of erotic fiction”, or some such.
 One went straight to, “You are the greatest writer of our tiny little planet.”
-Hyperbole, definitely; an honor, absolutely.
+Hyperbole, definitely; an honour, absolutely.